 A urinary tract infection (UTI) is an infection that affects your urinary system; your kidneys, ureters, bladder and urethra.
-Normally, bacteria that enters the urinary tract is attacked by the body’s natural defenses and quickly remove the bacteria, but sometimes a bacteria may overcome these defenses and develop into an infection.
+Normally, bacteria that enters the urinary tract is attacked by the body’s natural defenses and quickly removes the bacteria, but sometimes a bacteria may overcome these defenses and develop into an infection.
 Catheter-Associated Urinary Tract Infections (CAUTI) are one of the most frequent types of infections.
 We have compiled a list of seven ways to help you maintain a healthy urinary tract system that could help prevent urinary tract infections-

 Do NOT reuse your catheters!

 The FDA recommends that patients do not reuse their catheters as this increases the risk for urinary tract infections.
-The FDA considers all urinary catheters as single-use only and recommends that catheter patients use a new catheter every time they catheterize.
+The FDA considers ALL urinary catheters as single-use only and recommends that catheter patients use a new catheter every time that they catheterize.
 Medicare and most private insurances now cover up to 200 catheters per month.

 Create a Sterile Environment with a Closed System.

 Closed systems have an insertion tip safety feature that allows for the entire catheterization process to be sterile.
 The insertion tip allows the catheter to bypass the bacteria located in the surface of the urethra rather than pushing it in further during the insertion of the catheter.
-Closed systems are enclosed in a bag so you never have to touch the actual catheter lowering your risk for an infection.
-If you have recurring UTI’s you may qualify for a Closed System catheter or Sterile Kits.
+Closed systems are enclosed in a bag so you never have to touch the actual catheter, lowering your risk for an infection.
+If you have recurring UTI’s, you may qualify for a Closed System catheter or Sterile Kits.
 This will allow you to catheterize in a sterile environment and reduce your risk of further infection.

 Keep your genitalia clean.